 And I'm still catching issues manually every day.

-The latest escalation is something I think of as preventive guidance.
+My latest trick is what I've started calling defensive prompting.
 Before a complex task, I'll say something like: "Be so careful about following our repo processes and standards on this, I don't want a system that doesn't match up with anything else we've done."
-I've developed a mental model of when the agent is most likely to screw up, and I deploy it proactively.
+I've basically developed a mental model of when the agent is most likely to screw up, and I deploy it proactively.
 It usually works.
 But the agent is more careful in surprising ways and more careless in other surprising ways, which tells me my mental model is approximately right but not fully calibrated.

 I think about this a lot.
 I've essentially developed a personal threat model of my coding assistant, and I deploy it in real time.
 That can't be how this is supposed to work, right?